 City of Cape Coral Response to COVID-19

-- Phase 2 of Florida's reopening begins on Friday, June 5.
+- Phase 2 of Florida's reopening began on Friday, June 5

 - Movie theaters, bowling alleys, arcades can reopen at 50 percent capacity.

 - All persons in Florida are encouraged to avoid congregating in groups larger than 50.

 - Vulnerable populations should continue to avoid crowds to limit exposure.

 - To File a Complaint About a Business That May Not Be Following the Governor's Orders, please complete a complaint form via http://www.myfloridalicense.com/DBPR/eo-complaints/.

 - To pay a water bill, there are online payment options HERE, pay-by-phone or a drop box located outside the main entrance of City Hall (1015 Cultural Park Boulevard).

 - The Department of Community Development continues to issue permits while the lobby is closed.
 Please use online services HERE via the City's website or use the link above to contact the Department of Community Development.